universe3969/project-atelier/README.md

 # Summary
-Project-Atelier about desigining the retail portal to implement below mentioned features:
+Project-Atelier is about desigining the retail portal to implement below mentioned features:

 1. Product detail
 2. Ratings & Reviews